omar189/solid-mart/README.md

 # solid-mart
-a shiooing website project for college
+a shopping website project for college